 After his talk we headed over to the ice rink to board a bus for an away game.
 My coach let my dad ride the bus with us to the game.
 I don’t remember the outcome of that game, but I remember that day.

 The attacks of September 11th shook not just our country, but the world.
 We saw evil that day, but we saw the absolute best that humanity has to offer emerge.
 That day we weren’t democrats or republicans, black or white, Blackhawks fans or Blues fans, American or Canadian – we were people.
 We were people who cared about our neighbor despite their difference.
 Somehow my dad’s experience in New York repaired our family too.

 Firefighters say the fire service is a brotherhood.
 They are brothers and sisters, but that sense of family doesn’t end with them.
 They have extended family.
 I may not be a fireman, but I grew up the son of a fireman so I feel a part of that brotherhood, just as my Mom and sister do.
 It’s called a brotherhood, but it’s more accurately a family.

 What is often overlooked is the families of first responders.
 When I was a kid I wouldn’t watch the news every third day because Dad was at work.
 We saw him loaded into the back of an ambulance at a big fire once, and that was all I needed.
-I had classmates loose their dads to the job.
+I had classmates lose their dads to the job.
 When I think of the 343 FDNY firefighters we lost on September 11, 2001, I think of those firemen, but I think about their kids.
 My greatest fear as a kid is their reality.